Search the Health Library

 - Limiting alcohol.
 Drinking heavily can raise blood pressure and contribute extra empty calories.

 - Taking your prescribed medications.
-In addition to the medications used to treat high blood pressure, high cholesterol or high blood sugar, those individuals at very high risk may be prescribed metformin or other medications to help manage diabetes, or low-dose aspirin to help prevent blood clots.
+In addition to the medications used to treat high blood pressure, high cholesterol or high blood sugar, those individuals at very high risk may be prescribed metformin or other medications to help manage diabetes, or low-dose aspirin to help reduce the risk of cardivascular disease.

 Bariatric (weight loss) surgery may be considered if you’re morbidly obese and if lifestyle changes and medications fail to help.